Download & Other Tools

 - Policy Implications

-According to research and subject experts, policy options that could reduce infant mortality include:
+Policy and program options that could reduce infant mortality include:

 - Supporting education and systems change to reduce the number of elective deliveries before 39 weeks (2, 3)